protobi/workbook/README.md

 # Install

-`npm install protobi/workbook`
+`npm install workbook`
-`npm install protobi/js-xlsx` (fork of SheetJS/js-xlsx testing extensions to save cell styles)
+`npm install js-xlsx` (fork of SheetJS/js-xlsx testing extensions to save cell styles)

+Note that exporting styles is still in development.
+In the interim, use the following development branch to export styles using the `.s` attribute.
+`npm install protobi/js-xlsx`

 # Use